WilliamConnatser/decentralized.tech/README.md

 - Therefore, currently the focus is on writing modules which can aggregate raw trade data

 # Todo
-- Write IDEX API/WS Module
+- Write IDEX API/WS Module **IN PROGRESS**
 - Write Deribit API/WS Module
 - Write Ethfinex API/WS Module
 - Write Kraken API/WS Module - **ON HOLD** Trade-level data is not accessible via their API?
 - Write Binance API/WS Module - **ON HOLD** Americans can not register for an account, and therefore can not receive an API key
-- Write Gateio API/WS Module - **ON HOLD** Looks like a futures exchange?
+- Write Gate.io API/WS Module - **ON HOLD** Looks like a futures exchange?
 Not sure how to handle futures yet...
-- Write bitFlyer API/WS Module **ON HOLD** REST API implemented- Todo: WS
+- Write bitFlyer API/WS Module **ON HOLD** REST API implemented- Todo: WS (not clear how to subscribe..)
 - Write Engine Module To Automate And Orchestrate Keeping Data In Sync
 - Write Engine Module To Calculate Candle Data From Raw Trades
     - Runs every X Minutes ??